Correct Fundamentals help you "do the right things right".

 1. Always wear clothes and boots that are designed for riding.

-Each week, I shall discuss a different aspect of training, referencing some of the most important points from my training books, but before I start… Continue
+Each week, I shall discuss a different aspect of training, referencing some of the most important points from my training books, but before I start specifically into training, let's talk about the welfare of your horse.

 Please enjoy these final tips.
 I hope they have been useful for you and your horse!